canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

   * Recommended that delegation of authority to contribute on a 3rd party OSS project be granted de facto given key requirements:
     * No CLA is required (would need the organisation to sign it, not the individual - to be confirmed)
     * IP still belongs to the Crown
-* Type of contribution allowed (_code_, bugs, issues, etc.)
 * Security
   * Contributing employee follows Policy on Acceptable Network and Device Use, just like any other external services.
     * 2FA is recommended
 * Basic commits guidelines (use your name, prof email address., message, etc.)
-* Grants and contributions: bug bounties via GCDevExchange?
+* Grants and contributions for open source projects and foundations